 What Irons do You Need as a 10-Handicap Golfer?

 Most golfers start with game-improvement irons designed for high-handicap players.
 With their large sweet spots and greater forgiveness, these irons allow players to get the ball in the air more often and straighter.

 While these clubs create more consistency, they don’t allow for much shaping, and as you approach the single-figure levels, you need to find irons that will give you more control so you can progress to even lower handicap levels.

-You now need clubs that offer less forgiveness but have more feel, distance, and feedback, as well as more spin for stopping the ball on the greens.
-To drop below the ten handicap mark, these are the characteristics you will need in your clubs.
+When it comes to finding top rated golf irons for those looking to drop below the ten handicap mark, you’ll want clubs that offer less forgiveness but have more feel, distance, and feedback, as well as more spin for stopping the ball on the greens.
+These are the characteristics that will help take your game to the next level.

 Srixon ZX-5 Irons – Best Overall Irons

 - MAINFRAME - A milled pattern on the backside of ZX4's face maximizes COR for more ball speed and more distance on every shot.

 - HOLLOW DESIGN - ZX4's hollow design gives you enough forgiveness to strike the ball across the face while still enjoying high shots that fly straight and find their targets.

 - MULTI-PIECE CONSTRUCTION - Tungsten in the base of ZX4's long and mid irons (4i-7i) lowers its center of gravity for a higher launch.
 A forged HT1770 Steel face enhances speed and distance...

 PGA Champion Brooks Koepka uses the ZX7s, the older brother of the ZX 5’s, but these irons play and perform much like their older brother.